vmware-archive/kubeless/docs/kubeless-on-AKS.md

  - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) (`az`): This CLI will be used to create the cluster in AKS.
  - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/): Used for installing Kubeless.

-## 2. Creating an ACS Kubernetes cluster
+## 2. Creating an AKS cluster

-In order to get Kubeless up and running on top of AKS of course you'll need an AKS Kubernetes cluster.
+In order to get Kubeless up and running on top of AKS of course you'll need an AKS cluster.
 Fortunately, Microsoft already did a great job documenting the entire process to accomplish that.
 You can reach out that documentation following [this link](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#create-aks-cluster).

 ### Important notes regarding the cluster creation itself